adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This release includes a few fixes needed by Segue 2.
+This release add new actions for accessing files from Flash.

 Downloads